 I groaned within, because I thought to myself, “That’s no revelation.
 There are 1,000 people here this morning.
 Of course there are some who need to get saved.”
 But the young man at the microphone wasn’t finished yet.
 He went on, “...and you know who you are, because before coming to church today you drank two beers!”
 A thoroughly startled man sitting in a pew near the front of the church raised his hand in acknowledgement.
 He willingly went to a side room with some of the church elders and received Jesus Christ as his Savior.

 What was this?
 What happened here?
 It was a supernatural gift of the Holy Spirit called “the word of knowledge” (1 Corinthians 12:8, KJV).
 It was a revelation by God to the young man from the choir of information he did not know by his natural senses.
-And the man who had partaken of the two beers before going to church was shockingly impressed by the power of God displayed in this very personal revelation.
+And the man who had drained the two beers before going to church was shockingly impressed by the power of God displayed in this very personal revelation.
 It was this “demonstration of the Spirit’s power” (1 Corinthians 2:4) that convinced him of God’s reality and His love for him.
 That made it easy for the “two-beer” man to accept God’s gracious offer of salvation and eternal life through Jesus Christ.

 Pastors, church leaders, and all believers, what should be our “takeaway” from this illustration?
 Just this — people need to hear the Word of God, and they also need to see the demonstrated power of God.